 LaCrosse rubber products are built tough, and you can help prolong the life of your boots by keeping the rubber clean and conditioned.
 Listed below are a few cleaning tips that can help you get the most out of your LaCrosse rubber boots.

-Make sure to clean your boots before conditioning, especially if there is visible dirt and mud on them.
+Make sure to clean your boots with a mild soap before conditioning, especially if there is visible dirt and mud on them.
 This will allow the conditioner to reach the rubber.
 Use a wet rag or sponge to clean the entire exterior of your boots.

 The sun can cause fading and early breakdown of rubber.
 To prevent this irreparable damage that can be seen as flaked, cracked, or excessively dry rubber, it is important to condition your boots regularly.
 Use a rubber conditioner after frequent use or every couple months during the off season.
 The conditioner should be applied liberally with a soft cloth on clean, dry boots.
 Wipe away excess and allow the boots to dry overnight.